effepivi/ICP3038/Labs/Lab-09-Video-from-a-file-or-a-webcam/README.md

 It returns a boolean value, which is `true` if the function call was successful.
 If it returned `false`, then there is no processing to do and the loop can end.

-To resize the frame, use:
+- Resize the frame, use:

 ![Listing.](doc/carbon(11).png)
 <!--